peromage/rice/README.md

 This configuration intends to be as minimal as possible meaning that it prefers to use Emacs built-in features and optimize them.

+Additionally, for convenience, I included my config collection for other apps in this repo.
+They can be found in `rice` directory which is managed by `git subtree`.

 ## Features

 - Light and quick